dshetty100/Stock-Analysis/README.md

 # Stock-Analysis

-Analysing green energy stocks for their total daily volume (number of time it was traded) and return (performances) for the year 2017 and 2018
+## Analyzing green energy stocks for their total daily volume (number of time it was traded) and return (performances) for the year 2017 and 2018